 It happens every day.
-Tourists search the Magic Kingdom for Hogwarts Castle or try to figure out where they need to transfer on the monorail to get to Universal Studios Florida.
+Tourists search the for Hogwarts Castle or try to figure out where they need to transfer on the monorail to get to Universal Studios Florida.
 They’re puzzled when their Disney ticket won’t get them into Islands of Adventure, or they show a Cast Member their map and ask how to get to Despicable Me: Minion Mayhem, not realizing that a map of Universal Studios Florida doesn’t help much in Disney’s Hollywood Studios.

-Walt Disney World and Universal Orlando Resort are both Orlando tourist attractions with multiple theme parks.
+Walt Disney World and Universal Studios Orlando are both Orlando tourist attractions with multiple theme parks.
 However, they’re competitors, owned by different companies, and are located about 20 minutes away from each other.
 If you’re not familiar with Orlando, you might assume they’re one and the same.
 They do have some similarities, but they’re not related, and you need to buy separate tickets and drive or take a shuttle to move between them.

 Best Rates on Disney World Packages!

 3 Night Lodging + 2 Days to Walt Disney World.

 Both are resorts with multiple theme parks: